-her birds and the lake Friends will be reco FUNERAL TRIBUTES, her birds and the lake.
-Friends will be received at LAUGHLIN CREMATION AND FUNERAL TRIBUTES, 222 Washington Road, Mount Lebanon, on Saturday, September 23rd, from 11:00 am - 1:00 pm where a service will be held at 1:00 pm.
-Interment to follow in Mount Lebanon Cemetery.
+Friends will be receive FUNERAL TRIBUTES, 222 on Saturday, September where a service will be h received at LAUGHLIN CREMATION 222 Washington Road, Mount Lebanon, ber 23rd, from 11:00 am - 1:00 pm be held at 1:00 pm.
+Interment to follow

 In lieu of flowers, her family requests memorial donations to Mt.
 Holyoke College (mtholyoke.edu) or to the Children's Tumor Foundation (CTF.org).